2010 Toyota 4Runner Interior

 - "Even large children, like a healthy 11-year-old, will sit in these rear [third-row] seats with knees pressed up toward the chest and hair brushing the headliner." -- New Car Test Drive

 Reviewers generally like the 4Runner's interior layout, which has been updated for 2010.
-The base SR5 comes standard with climate control, an auxiliary audio jack, keyless entry, a tilt/telescopic steering wheel, and a whopping 10 cupholders (or 12 on three-row models).
+The base SR5 comes standard with climate control, an auxiliary audio jack, keyless entry, a tilt/telescopic steering wheel, and 10 cupholders (or 12 on three-row models).
 Those looking for comfort and luxury should spring for the Limited model, which starts at nearly $8,000 more than the base model.
 It gets a new-for-2010 ‘ECO' meter that shows exactly how fuel-efficient your driving is, as well as leather-trimmed seating for all rows, a JBL audio system, keyless start and a moon roof.
-Test Drivers especially like the Party Mode button, which blasts music out of speakers near the tailgate.
+Test Drivers especially like the Party Mode button, which plays music out of speakers near the tailgate.

 Base models don't offer much in the way of options.
 But for Limited and Trail models, you can get a $1,420 package that includes a voice-activated touch-screen navigation system with a JBL audio system, XM Satellite Radio and XM NavTraffic, a USB port with iPod connectivity, Bluetooth wireless technology and an integrated backup camera.